June 15th 2015 was the 800th anniversary of the signing of Magna Carta.

 But what is Magna Carta?
 And what makes it so important?

-n many ways, the reign of King John had been a continuation of that of his father, Henry II, and of his brother, Richard I, with one significant difference.
-Early in his reign John had lost the French part of the great Angevin empire: Normandy and Aquitaine were now held by France.
-In 1214 King John returned to England following his defeat by the French at the Battle of Bouvines.
+In many ways, the reign of King John had been a continuation of that of his father, Henry II, and of his brother, Richard I, with one significant difference.
+Early in his reign John had lost the French part of the great Angevin empire: Normandy and most of Aquitaine were now held by France.
+In 1214 King John returned to England following his army’s defeat by the French at the Battle of Bouvines.
 The battle ended the king’s hopes of regaining the lost empire.

 Added to this catastrophe was the character and personality of John himself.
 By nature John was paranoid, secretive and distrustful.
 John’s cruelty is widely known.
 He is accused of killing his nephew and rival claimant to the English throne, Arthur of Brittany; he hanged 28 Welsh hostages (sons of rebel chieftains) and he hounded William de Braose and his family all the way to Ireland and back.
 De Braose’s wife and son died in one of John’s prisons, probably from starvation.